Plumsail/forms-docs/source/javascript/containers.rst

         -   Property that holds value for the current mode of Accordion.

             Returns values "One", "ZeroOrOne" and "ZeroOrMultiple".

+            Can also be used to set mode, but is not applied dynamically, so best used with Accordion Panel's toggle() method.
         - .. code-block:: javascript

                 fd.container('Accordion0').mode;

+                // set mode to Single:
+                fd.container('Accordion0').mode = "One";
+                // open first panel:
+                fd.container('Accordion0').$children[0].toggle();

     *   -   **$children**
         -   Property that holds an array of all the panels inside the Accordion.
+            Most commonly used to get panels and their methods, but can also be used to add new panels.

         - .. code-block:: javascript